the folly of driving fast on steep, winding roads

 his folly in thinking that he would not be noticed

 The folly of such an action should be apparent to everyone.

 the famous Ziegfeld Follies of the 1920s

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'folly'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'folly.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English folie, from Anglo-French, from fol fool